Bimi, the on-trend vegetable

 • When steaming it, it is better to leave it al dente so that it preserves its texture and nutritional value.

-• Its ‘svelte’ shape and its colour make it very interesting for sophisticated presentations and it is very attractive to children, and can be used to introduce vegetables to their diet.
+• Its ‘svelte’ shape and its colour make it very interesting for sophisticated presentations, like sautéed, and it is very attractive to children, and can be used to introduce vegetables to their diet.

 • It is rich in vitamin C and contains anti-oxidant properties, it encourages the absorption of iron and helps reduce tiredness and fatigue.